jshun/ligra/README.md

 Eccentricity Estimation
 --------
-Code for eccentricity estimation from the paper *An Evaluation of Parallel Eccentricity Estimation Algorithms on Undirected Real-World Graphs* is available in the apps/eccentricity/ directory: kBFS-Ecc.C (2 passes of multiple BFS's), kBFS-1Phase-Ecc.C (1 pass of multiple BFS's), FM-Ecc.C (estimation using Flajolet-Martin counters; an implementation of HADI in TKDD '11), LogLog-Ecc.C (estimation using LogLog counters; an implementation of HyperANF in WWW '11), RV.C (a parallel implementation of the algorithm by Roditty and Vassilevska Williams in STOC '13), CLRSTV.C (a parallel implementation of a variant of the algorithm by Chechik, Larkin, Roditty, Schoenebeck, Tarjan, and Vassilevska Williams in SODA '14), kBFS-Exact.C (exact algorithm using multiple BFS's), TK.C (a parallel implementation of the exact algorithm by Takes and Kosters in Algorithms '13), Simple-Approx-Ecc.C (simple 2-approximation algorithm).
+Code for eccentricity estimation is available in the apps/eccentricity/ directory: kBFS-Ecc.C (2 passes of multiple BFS's), kBFS-1Phase-Ecc.C (1 pass of multiple BFS's), FM-Ecc.C (estimation using Flajolet-Martin counters; an implementation of a variant of HADI from *TKDD '11*), LogLog-Ecc.C (estimation using LogLog counters; an implementation of a variant of HyperANF from *WWW '11*), RV.C (a parallel implementation of the algorithm by Roditty and Vassilevska Williams from *STOC '13*), CLRSTV.C (a parallel implementation of a variant of the algorithm by Chechik, Larkin, Roditty, Schoenebeck, Tarjan, and Vassilevska Williams from *SODA '14*), kBFS-Exact.C (exact algorithm using multiple BFS's), TK.C (a parallel implementation of the exact algorithm by Takes and Kosters from *Algorithms '13*), Simple-Approx-Ecc.C (simple 2-approximation algorithm).
 Follow the same instructions as above for compilation, but from the apps/eccentricity/ directory.